Digitalizing healthcare: Transition from volume to value

 Aug 20, 2018

-From Prof. Ramin Khorasani's population health perspective, he criticizes the heterogeneous manner by which evidence is considered and the extended time it takes to put new standards into practice.
+From a population health perspective, Professor Ramin Khorasani, MD, criticizes the heterogeneous manner in which evidence is considered and the extended time it takes to put new standards into practice.

 “Failure of execution on what we already know is a major challenge in transforming healthcare delivery today.” - Ramin Khorasani

-- In medicine, what we know is anchored in guidelines and best practice, but adopting new evidence into practice can take between 5 and 15 years and even then it happens in a heterogeneous way.
+- In medicine, what we know is anchored in guidelines and best practice, but putting new evidence into practice can take between 5 and 15 years, and even then it happens in a heterogeneous way.

 - One instrument Khorasani suggests is the Harvard Medical School Library of Evidence, which is a publicly available decision-making tool for radiological diagnostics that can be integrated into existing IT systems.
 The repository compiles guidelines drawn from specialist associations, expert advice, and local best practice in a curated process and in an easy-to-use way.